-> But when you really focus on total control, it’s better to opt for custom programs created for your team especially.
+But when you really focus on total control, it’s better to opt for custom programs created especially for your team.
 Thus, let’s look at the next classification by customization level.

 Firstly, there are ready-made applications with predefined functions.
 Consider them as standard drinks at McDonald’s, e.g. Coca-Cola or Fanta.
 You can’t change receipts but can add or remove ice, for example.
-Each off-the-shelf insurance system from a given vendor is the same for all clients of this vendor so these programs don’t provide for any market advantage.
-However, they are relatively cheap and feature short time-to-market.
+Each off-the-shelf insurance system from a given vendor is the same for all clients of this vendor, so these programs don’t provide any market advantage.
+However, they are relatively cheap and feature a short time-to-market.

-The next type is called ABS and serves for insurance agents and brokers.
-It’s like traditional coffee with different supplements on your choice.
-ABS has a much higher level of customization so it sits between off-the-shelf and bespoke solutions.
+The next type is called ABS and serves insurance agents and brokers.
+It’s like traditional coffee with different supplements of your choice.
+ABS has a much higher level of customization, so it sits between off-the-shelf and bespoke solutions.
 These applications feature modular systems so each customer can choose which components he/she wants to get in the final product.
-As a result, all teams from small startups to large MNCs can benefit from using ABS.
+As a result, all teams, from small startups to large MNCs, can benefit from using ABS.

-Well, but how these applications can help your business?
-Why you ever should opt for insurance software?
-Generally, the answer is in various benefits provided by these apps.
+Well, how can these applications help your business?
+Why should you ever opt for insurance software?
+Generally, the answer is in the various benefits provided by these apps.
 Modern companies can hardly exist without digital tools and, particularly, without industry-specific modules focused on unique tasks.

 Further, we list a few reasons why each insurance company should implement at least one advanced software app.
 Note that our company delivers all of the mentioned benefits because we can create custom software and reprogram legacy systems to provide the best results.
 Here are the key functions: